Guru-Revanth/Ex-04-webTech_imagemap/README.md

 # Design Steps:
 ## Step 1
-download the image and copy the path of the image and paste inside the image tag attribute src(source)give a to that (map name= TBT)
+Download the image and copy the path of the image and paste inside the image tad attribute src(source) Give a to that map(map name=KANCHI)

 ## Step 2
 use area tag and give correct coordinates to the attributes(shape,coords,alt,href)